trbaker/moodle-block/README.md

 To use with Moodle, you'll need to manually add the "mapswelove" folder itno your Moodle file structure as a folder called "mapswelove" in the Moodle blocks folder.
 My local file path on a Mac, looks something like:
 /Applications/MAMP/htdocs/moodle311/blocks/simplehtml

- The code herin in based on the blocks tutorial at: https://docs.moodle.org/dev/Main_Page
+ The code herin is based on the blocks tutorial at: https://docs.moodle.org/dev/Main_Page